sncosmo/sncosmo/docs/index.rst

 - **Object-oriented and extensible:** New models, bandpasses, and magnitude systems can be defined, using an object-oriented interface.

-- **Fitting and typing:** You can fit model parameters to data, or perform Bayesian model selection (photometric typing) by comparing multiple models to data.

 - **Fast:** Fully NumPy-ified and profiled.
 Generating synthetic photometry for 100 observations spread between four bandpasses takes on the order of 1 millisecond (depends on model